Work life of a Child Life Specialist

 What schools offer programs or degrees to become a Child Life Specialist?

-There is one college in Wisconsin that offers coursework specific to Child Life, Edgewood College in Madison.
+There is one college in Wisconsin that offers an endorced academic program in Child Life, Edgewood College in Madison.

 However, due to the new requirements to sit for the certification exam, a Child Life degree is necessary for an internship and career.
 If a student is interested in a Child Life career, it is strongly recommended to research Child Life programs in Wisconsin and across the United States.